serl/ttrss-heroku/README.md

 ## Quick start
+> (note: the Deploy to Heroku button [doesn't support](https://devcenter.heroku.com/articles/heroku-button#requirements) projects with submodules, so this repo can't be auto-deployed.
+However, the instructions are pretty simple!)

-Supposing you have already a Heroku account and you have the toolbelt installed and configured in your environment:
+Supposing you have already a Heroku account and you have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed:

 ```sh
 # clone this repository